 5G investment is also increasing rapidly with GSA reporting 201 operators in 83 countries have tested, trialled or deployed 5G services (March 2019).
 Although the full benefits of 5G are still some years away, organisations want to ensure purchases made today will be the right choices for the future.
 The three key components which enable Gigabit LTE form the foundation for 5G networks, and Gigabit LTE will also provide a fallback for 5G, making it the ideal “stepping stone” as organisations prepare for their move to 5G.

 Is Gigabit LTE the Same as LTE-Advanced Pro?

 According to GSA, any network delivering download speeds of 1Gbps or greater in commercial services is considered Gigabit LTE, but Gigabit LTE is not necessarily LTE-Advanced Pro unless it also meets the wider requirements set out in 3GPP’s Releases 13 and 14.

 Similarly, an LTE-Advanced Pro network could offer Gigabit speeds via CAT 16 and 18 LTE, but it isn’t a requirement as it also includes CAT 12 which delivers 600Mbps.
 So sometimes a network can be both, but they have different requirements for classification.

 Gigabit LTE Solutions from Westbase.io and Cradlepoint

-Announced a few weeks ago, with stock due to hit Westbase.io’s shelves mid-September, Cradlepoint’s Gigabit LTE series of NetCloud Solutions will be the first to deliver Gbps capabilities over cellular in our leading portfolio.
+Available to order now, Cradlepoint’s Gigabit LTE NetCloud Solutions are the first to deliver Gbps capabilities over cellular in our leading portfolio.